GLeurquin/FCND-Controls-CPP/README.md

 2. Edit `AltitudeControl()` to add basic integral control to help with the different-mass vehicle.

+First make sure the velocity is between 0 and `maxDescentRate` if the velocity is positive (going down) and between `-maxAscentRate` and 0 if the velocity is negative (going up) since we're in NED coordinate system.

+Then the altitude command is a PID controller controlling the vertical acceleration.
+I also implemented a clamping mechanism for the integral part to avoid integral windup.
+So the vertical acceleration is `u_bar = kpPosZ * errorPosZ + kpVelZ * errorVelZ + KiPosZ * integratedError` where integratedError is clamped and equal to `dt * errorPosZ`.
+The collective thrust is given by $c = (\bar{u} - g)/b^z$ where $b^z = R_{33}$.
+Since we ened the thrust (N), in the NED coordinate system, we have `thrust = -mass * c`

 3. Tune the integral control, and other control parameters until all the quads successfully move properly.
 Your drones' motion should look like this:

 <p align="center">